As an Amazon Associate we earn from qualifying purchases.

 What Are the Sister Sizes of C Cups?

 C cups can have D and B as sister sizes in terms of cup capacity, yet with different band sizes.
-For instance, if you don’t feel fully satisfied with a 34C bra, you can try on 32D to size up and get a tighter fit.
+For instance, if you don’t feel fully satisfied with a 34C bra, you can try on a 32D to size up.
 Meanwhile, 36B is the sister size if you want a loose-fitting bra.

 How Do C Cup Breasts Look Like?

 C cup breasts would look different on different women; some could appear large because of their ribcage, while others may appear smaller due to the body frame.
-C cups can also be protruding, rounded, or far apart, depending on various factors, including the bra worn.
+C cups can also be protruding, rounded, or far apart.

-C cups weigh approximately 1.2 to four pounds, with each breast weighing 0.5 to two pounds.
+C cups weigh approximately 1.13 to 3.93 pounds, with each breast weighing 1.13 to 2.5 pounds.
 These are considered small to medium-sized breasts.
 Regardless of the weight, it’s important that you measure the overbust and underbust correctly to wear the right bra with C cups.